WHY VISIT ALBANIA

 On the southern coast, you will discover creeks and cliffs, with beaches in between that, are for the most part deserted.
 Visit the Greek city of Apollonia, the Ardenica Monastery, the villages of Vunoi and Himara, and of course Butrint, the old Greco-Roman city with its acropolis, theatre, baptistery mosaics, and its fortifications.

 The best period to visit Albania is from June to September.

 The best time to visit Albania is summer, when the weather is typically warm and dry, while winter is usually fairly mild and wet.
 Temperatures can vary quite a bit from one region to the next – the western half of the country, for example, is generally milder – but are rarely that extreme.
 Unlike its neighbors on the Adriatic and Ionian seas, Albania doesn’t see a mass influx of tourists at any point throughout the year, which can make the country one of the best summer destinations in Europe – particularly if you want to get on and in the water.

 Following a list of typical festival and celebrations of Albania

 Gjirokastër National Folklore Festival.
-This is the most important event on folklore in Albania.
+This is the most important folklore event in Albania.
 It is organized in Gjirokastra Castle every four years.
-All Albanian folklore groups participate together with Albanian groups from Kosova, Montenegro, Macedonia the arbëresh of Italy, Turkey, the United States, Greece and other countries.
+All Albanian folklore groups participate together with Albanian groups from Kosova, Montenegro, Macedonia the arbëresh of Italy, Turkey, the United States, Greece, and other countries.
 Folklore groups from other countries as well as international guests participate as well.

 National Festival of Rhapsodists and Folk Instrument Players, Lezha.
 This festival showcases rhapsodists from Northern Albania.
 It is the only event that is wholly dedicated to rhapsodists and bards who interpret their songs with instruments such as lahuta, (a very special instrument with only one wire ) çifteli and sharki.